 The castle sleeps eight comfortably, is pet-friendly, and makes an amazing family getaway.

 Let’s start with the basics.
 Gregoire Castle features six full bedrooms on three floors, three full bathrooms, and two half baths.

 A massive, wood-burning fireplace is located in the grand room for keeping everyone cozy on winter nights.
 There are also gas fireplaces throughout the castle to complement the heating system, with includes radiant heating in the floors.

 Air conditioning is available in the summer, though there are only a few days that get hot enough to take advantage of it in the Northeast Kingdom.

-The gourmet is truly a cook’s kitchen, with copper fixtures, Viking oven, sub-zero refrigerator, and Keurig machine, traditional coffee maker, and espresso maker.
+The gourmet kitchen is truly a cook’s kitchen, with copper fixtures, a Viking oven, a sub-zero refrigerator, and Keurig machine, a traditional coffee maker, and an espresso maker.
 You will love cooking here, and the dining room table is big enough to seat eight people comfortably.

 Now for the fun stuff!

 Gregoire Castle sits on 20 wooded acres with incredible mountain views.
 In the winter, you can take advantage of the hot tub while watching the stars, skate on the backyard ice-skating rink, or sit around the fire pit as you watch the sun sink over the mountains.